Commitment to the protection and security of personal information, including genetic information is of paramount importance to us.

-We share your personal data with our subsidiaries, parent companies and other affiliates, our subcontractors, service providers, representatives and agents that provide services to us or act for or on our behalf (“Related Parties”).
-Personal data is shared with Related Parties only for the purpose of delivering the Service to Users, maintaining and improving the Service and related purposes.
+Examples of cases where personal data may be shared with Related Parties (subsidiaries, parent companies and other affiliates, our subcontractors, service providers, representatives and agents that provide services to us or act for or on our behalf)

-We also reserve the right to disclose and transfer your personal data to other entities in connection with the sale or transfer of our business or those business activities relating to the Service.
+We also reserve the right to disclose and transfer randomised data to other entities in connection with the sale or transfer of our business or those business activities relating to the Service.
 We will ensure that such acquirer will continue to process the personal data in accordance with this Policy (as it may be updated from time to time).